-I heard a lot of good things from people that visited the Cork Christmas Market (aka Glow Cork) last year.
+I‘ve heard a lot of good things from people that visited the Cork Christmas Market (aka Glow Cork) over the years.

-And I, like many, had grand plans to carve out a weekend in December to visit, but, well, you know the story with 2020…
+And I, like many, had grand plans to carve out a weekend last December to visit, but, well, you know the story with 2020…

 Table of Contents